 Food ideologies and behaviors are engineered into us starting from the time we’re little kids.
 Our respective cultures and environments play a pivotal role in the development of our food behaviors from a psychological and physiological standpoint.

-There’s a section of the brain called the hypothalamus, which plays a starring role in our eating behaviors.
+There’s a section of the brain called the hypothalamus, which plays a starring role in your eating behaviors.

 Your hypothalamus is going to relay to other cells within your body on regulating how much and what to eat.
 Various chemicals (neurotransmitters) in your brain create feelings of satiety or hunger in response to the various sensory information and messages going on in your body.